podemos-info/decidim-module-crowdfundings/README.md

 * A CRUD engine to manage crowfunding campaigns.

-* Public views for for crowfunding campaigns via a menu inside each participatory space.
+* Public views for crowfunding campaigns via a menu inside each participatory space.

 * An interface with Census API.

 * Rake tasks necessary to automatize recurrent payments.

 ## Installation

 Add the following lines to your application's Gemfile:

 ```ruby